YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 }
 ```

+> This workflow only suitable for **no parameter or exactly only parameter be passed** to the callback function.

 ### Using Generic UnityEvents in script

+> Not required manually add callback in inspector, only in script.

 **Create your custom UnityEvents**:

 **`UnityEvent`** has several generic overloadings which you can use to add parameters(event data) through scripting.